Cholesterol – Diagnosis, Symptoms, and Treatment

 How Common is High Cholesterol?

-Hyperlipidemia is a highly prevalent condition in the United States.
-It is frequently seen in the elderly population but can also affect adolescents and adults.
-This is largely due to the Western diet and lifestyle – physical inactivity and little exercise.
-The biggest concern is that hyperlipidemia is a major risk factor for cardiovascular disease, including heart attack and stroke, which are two of the leading causes of death in America.
+Hyperlipidemia is extremely common in the United States, it is difficult to estimate the exact number of people living with high cholesterol, as it is not detected until severe complications develop in many patients.
+High-cholesterol is frequently seen in the elderly and middle-aged population but can also affect adolescents.
+This is largely due to the Western diet and lifestyle which typically includes minimal physical activity and high-cholesterol foods.
+The biggest concern is that hyperlipidemia is a major risk factor for cardiovascular disease, including heart attack and stroke, which are two of the leading causes of death in the United States.

 Signs and Symptoms

-The symptoms and signs can range from no symptoms at all, to manifestations of its complications such as heart attack and stroke.
-Patients are often asymptomatic in early cases that are mild.
-Those with extremely high levels for long periods of time may eventually show signs of it on their face.
-They often develop fatty plaque-like structures around the eye, which are called cholestomas.
+The symptoms and signs of high cholesterol can range from no symptoms at all, to complications such as heart attack and stroke.
+Patients are often asymptomatic and this disease is usually detected on routine labs ordered as part of a yearly physical.
+Those with extremely high levels of cholesterol for long periods of time may eventually show signs of it on their face.
+They often develop fatty plaque-like structures around the eye, which are called cholesteatomas.

+The complications of high cholesterol have much more severe signs and symptoms.
 People with heart attacks usually have chest pain, difficulty breathing, nausea, and sweating.
 Individuals with stroke develop sudden one-sided weakness or numbness, confusion, trouble speaking or swallowing, and headaches.
-Patients with hypercholesterolemia are also at risk of developing peripheral vascular disease, which causes leg and calf cramps after walking certain distances due to poor circulation.
+Patients with hypercholesterolemia are also at risk of developing peripheral vascular disease, which causes leg and calf cramps after walking certain distances due to poor circulation and ulcers on the tips of the toes due to loss of blood flow.

-Your doctor will test for elevated cholesterol by ordering a fasting lipid panel.
+Your doctor will generally test for elevated cholesterol every few years by ordering a fasting lipid panel.
 Lipids are fats – a lipid panel tells your doctor which types of fats are elevated, normal, or low.
 Remember – HDL is good cholesterol and LDL is bad cholesterol.
 A high LDL is worrisome but a low HDL can also be concerning.

-HDL is a good fat because it helps get rid of LDL and other bad cholesterol from our arteries, which helps reverse fatty plaque buildup in our arteries.
-The fasting lipid panel also evaluates for other types of fat in the blood such as triglycerides – these can also be important in heart disease.
-Statins are a class of medication frequently used to decrease cholesterol.
-They work by decreasing LDL, increasing HDL, and reducing triglycerides.
+HDL is a good fat because it helps get rid of LDL and other bad cholesterol from our arteries, which helps reverse fatty plaque buildup.
+The fasting lipid panel also evaluates for other types of fat in the blood such as triglycerides – which can be important in people with a high risk of heart disease or certain genetic conditions.

 Cholesterol Medication and Treatment